By Ed Staskus

 On the way home I rode on the road, instead of the all-purpose trail, hugging the shoulder’s white line.
 A burly man in a shiny white pick-up blew his horn behind me, and when he went past, he almost shrugged me off the road, giving me the finger.
 I cursed under my breath.
 Some people are jerks.
 There’s no getting around it or doing anything about it.
 At home I hosed the Schwinn off and hung it up in the garage.

 I was sure by then it was the end of Steve-o.
 He wasn’t going to be Delicate Steve anymore.
 He was going to be Azuolas, raising a family, like a mighty oak, probably having another child-or-two while he still had time.
 I would be riding alone next year.
 I checked the tires.
-They looked good, although I knew that hanging upside down in the garage for the next five months all the air would slowly seep out of them.
+They looked good, although I knew that hanging upside down in the garage in the winter months all the air would slowly seep out of them.

-I would have to pump the tires up again in April, before going back down into the valley, staying headline and keeping a peeled eye on the road down Hogsback, leaves budding, strips of daffodils blooming, bumblebees and turkey buzzards back in the warming air, the new fresh spring fine-spun after an icebox winter on Lake Erie.
+I would have to pump the tires up again the coming April, before going back down into the valley, staying headline and keeping a peeled eye on the road down Hogsback, never looking back, leaves budding, strips of daffodils blooming, bumblebees and turkey buzzards back in the warming air, the new fresh spring fine-spun after an icebox winter on Lake Erie.